Home » About » FAQs

 • Completed Application Form

-• Copy of student passport or birth certificate
+• Copy of student’s passport or equivalent

-• Student Referral form completed by current teacher for Grades Prep-8 and sent directly to the school
+• Student Referral form completed by the current teacher for Grades Prep-8 and sent directly to the school

 • Student Questionnaire form, completed by the student for Grades 4-8

-• Standardized testing results, if available
+• Standardised testing results, if available

 • Psychological/Educational Evaluations, if applicable